 This act requires that federal agencies post on their public Web sites certain summary statistical data relating to equal employment opportunity complaints filed against the respective agencies.

 The State Department’s public website contains this statistical information in accordance with the No FEAR Act.
 This data is updated on a quarterly basis.
-The latest report can be viewed here.
+Download and read the latest report.

 For questions concerning this data, please contact the Office of Civil Rights at email@example.com.

-For information regarding the Whistleblower Protection Enhancement Act of 2012, including the Department’s obligations regarding the implementation and enforcement of nondisclosure agreements consistent with federal whistleblower protections, learn more on the Whistleblower Protection Enhancement Act page.
+For information regarding the Whistleblower Protection Enhancement Act of 2012, including the Department’s obligations regarding the implementation and enforcement of nondisclosure agreements consistent with federal whistleblower protections, visit the Whistleblower Protection Enhancement Act page.